EstebanMarin/paidly/README.md

 Phone numbers: a phone number consists of at least 9 digits (0-9) and may contain these two characters (‘ ‘, ‘+’) where ‘+’ is only accepted when is the first character.
 To obfuscate it, spaces (‘ ‘) are converted to dashes (‘-’), any digit is converted to an asterisk (‘*’) except for the last 4, which remain unchanged and the plus sign (‘+’) also remains unchanged (if present).
 Example: +44 123 456 789 => +**-***-**6-789.

-##Problem 6
-Write a short paragraph about your proudest achievement.
-Can you describe it?
-What was your role in it?
-Why is it important to you and what have you learnt from it?

-Good luck and do not hesitate to contact us if you have any doubt.